Solving your Future: skills for crafting your career

 Reflecting and Optional Activities

 You will do your 20 minute weekly self-reflections online and if you are super-keen you will be able to do optional reading, viewing and communications exercises.

 No textbook is required for this course.
 All learning resources will be provided via Canvas including the assessment templates.
 A hard copy booklet will also be available.

-A more detailed outline of weekly topics and the assessment weighting and breakdown will be available in May 2019.
+A more detailed outline of weekly topics along with the assessment weighting and breakdown will be available in late May 2019.

 The syllabus page shows a table-oriented view of course schedule and basics of course grading.
 You can add any other comments, notes or thoughts you have about the course structure, course policies or anything else.